Flows API

 Synchronous / Asynchronous: Asynchronous

-In the second mode, in addition to monitoring the provided URL suffixes, a landing page may be hosted which will present the options to a user on a simple web page.
+In the second mode, in addition to monitoring the provided URL suffixes, a landing page may be hosted which will present the options to a user.
 The web page may be "skinned" with options for banner text, color scheme and icon as well as introductory text presented above the options.
 The options are specified in the same manner as in the first mode, but the page presents links which ease selection of those options for end-users.
 The landing page is also given a URL suffix, and the selection page will be present at https://actions.globus.org/weboption/landing_page/<url_suffix>.
-Selection of an option within the landing page behaves the same as direct selection of an option via its URL as described above.
-Similar to individual options, the landing page can be protected by setting a selectable_by list.
-As the landing page is intended for use via a browser, it will always start a OAuth Flow to authenticate the user.
-If selectable_by is set on the landing page but not on any of the individual options, the options inherit the same selectable_by value defined on the landing page for that Action.
+Selection of an option on the landing page behaves the same as direct URL access of an option via its URL as described above.

 {